davideriboli/Touchdesigner-101/Subs/Readme.md

-GitHub repositoriesparticularly interesting to me are linked in this directory as submodules.
+GitHub repositories particularly interesting to me are linked in this directory as submodules.